5GZORRO/accord-pop-TMF620/license-agreement/text/grammar.tem.md

 For use of {{productName}}

-This License Agreement is made and effective as of [Commencement date] (the “Commencement Date”) by and between [Vendor.Company], a company organized and existing in [Vendor.Country], with a registered address at [Vendor.Address](“Vendor”) and [Client.Company], a company organized and existing in [Client.Country], with a registered address at[Client.Address] (“Client”) in the context of 5GZORRO ecosystem.
+This License Agreement is made and effective as of {{commencementDate as "DD/MM/YYYY"}} (the "Commencement Date") by and between {{providerCompanyName}}, a company organized and existing in {{providerCountry}}, with a registered address at {{providerAddress}} ("Vendor") and {{consumerCompanyName}}, a company organized and existing in {{consumerCountry}}, with a registered address at {{consumerAddress}} ("Client") in the context of 5GZORRO ecosystem.

 **WHEREAS:**

-1. Client wishes to obtain a license to use {{description}} (hereinafter, the “Asset”), and 2.Vendor is willing to grant to the Client a non-exclusive, non-transferable License to use the Asset for the term and specific purpose set forth in this Agreement,
+1. Client wishes to obtain a license to use {{description}} (hereinafter, the "Asset"), and
+2. Vendor is willing to grant to the Client a non-exclusive, non-transferable License to use the Asset for the term and specific purpose set forth in this Agreement,

 **NOW, THEREFORE,** in consideration of the foregoing, and of the mutual promises and undertakings contained herein, and other good and valuable consideration, the parties agree as follows:

 ## 1. Definitions
-1.1 “Agreement” means this 5GZORRO License Agreement including the attached Schedule.
+1.1 "Agreement" means this 5GZORRO License Agreement including the attached Schedule.

-1.2 “Confidential Information” means information that:
+1.2 "Confidential Information" means information that:

 a. is by its nature confidential;\
 b. is designated in writing by Vendor as confidential;\
 c. the Client knows or reasonably ought to know is confidential;\
 d.
 Information comprised in or relating to any Intellectual Property Rights of Vendor.

-1.3 “Asset” means the Asset provided by Vendor as specified in Item 6 of the Schedule in the form as stated in Item 7 of the Schedule.
+1.3 "Asset" means the Asset provided by Vendor as specified in Item 6 of the Schedule in the form as stated in Item 7 of the Schedule.

-1.4 “Intellectual Property Rights” means all rights in and to any copyright, trademark, tradingname, design, patent, know how (trade secrets) and all other rights resulting from intellectual activity in the industrial, scientific, literary or artistic field and any application or right to apply for registration of any of these rights and any right to protect or enforce any of these rights, as further specified in clause 5.
+1.4 "Intellectual Property Rights" means all rights in and to any copyright, trademark, tradingname, design, patent, know how (trade secrets) and all other rights resulting from intellectual activity in the industrial, scientific, literary or artistic field and any application or right to apply for registration of any of these rights and any right to protect or enforce any of these rights, as further specified in clause 5.

-1.5 “Party” means a business stakeholder who has executed this Agreement; details of the Parties are specified in Item 2 of the Schedule.
+1.5 "Party" means a business stakeholder who has executed this Agreement; details of the Parties are specified in Item 2 of the Schedule.

-1.6 “Term” means the term of this Agreement commencing on the Commencement Date as specified in Item 4 of the Schedule and expiring on the Expiry Date specified in Item 5 of the Schedule.
+1.6 "Term" means the term of this Agreement commencing on the Commencement Date as specified in Item 4 of the Schedule and expiring on the Expiry Date specified in Item 5 of the Schedule.

 ## 2. License Grant